The Launiu Ward Village

 Named and designed after the red sugar cane, this nature-inspired building was crafted by Chicago-based Studio Gang Architects and is located in the heart of Victoria Ward Park.
 Ko‘ula has the amenities and location along with high-quality craftmanship to offer future residents a hip, resort-like lifestyle in the center of Ward Village.

 If you are active and inspired by nature, wanting quality craftsmanship and all the resort-like amenities available in the upper-end Ward Village buildings, then Kō‘ula might be right for you.
 The building is great for families and dog-owners as well as busy professionals.
 There are plenty of spaces for socialization and the lanais in most of the units offer another area to enjoy Hawai’i’s beautiful views and time together with loved ones.
+Studios and one bedrooms are available.

 ‘A‘ali‘i is the name of a steadfast indigenous shrub that once thrived in the current Ward Village area when Victoria Ward, a descendent of Hawaiian royalty (ali’i), and her family called the community home.
 While honoring the past and Hawai’i’s natural beauty in its name, ‘A‘ali‘i’s smart design aims to exemplify the best of a modern, urban lifestyle.

 ‘A‘ali‘i is considered the densest building in the Ward Village community, and it will also be located right next to the planned Honolulu Rail station.
 The residential units have quality finishes and appliances and the ultra-hip Lanai 42 Sky Deck on the rooftop ensures plenty of space to live and play.
 If you want to live in hip Ward Village, being at the heart of all the eateries and in proximity to Ward Village Entertainment Center, then ‘A‘ali‘i might be right for you.
+A studio, one bedrooms, and a two bedroom are available for sale.
+The units come fully furnished.

 The flagship building of Ward Village, Waiea, was designed by award-winning Vancouver-based architect James K. M. Cheng and hosts the high-end eatery, Nobu.
 Located on Ala Moana Boulevard, Waiea has sweeping views of Kewalo Harbor as well as the sunrise and sunset.
 Inspired by the water with curved architecture, Waiea is the essence of grace and grandeur and the pinnacle of luxury living in Honolulu.